The Best of Both Worlds: Bridging Quality and Diversity in Data Selection with Bipartite Graph: Introduction

 Recent methods for data selection often prioritize either quality or diversity, rarely achieving an optimal balance of both.
 Approaches that focus exclusively on quality may overlook the variety of language patterns necessary for effective generalization \citep{DBLP:journals/corr/abs-2309-04564,DBLP:journals/corr/abs-2405-20541}.
 Conversely, methods emphasizing diversity might include lower-quality data, which could negatively impact model performance \citep{DBLP:journals/corr/abs-2303-09540,DBLP:conf/iclr/LuY0LLTZZ24}.
 This focus can result in models that either overfit to specific data patterns or underperform due to the inclusion of irrelevant or poor-quality data.
 Hence, it is crucial to develop a data selection strategy that simultaneously maximizes both data quality and diversity for effective supervised fine-tuning.

-In response to this challenge, we propose a novel method, \ours, as shown in \autoref{fig:demo}, which models the dataset as a bipartite graph to capture the relationships between sentences and their constituent n-grams.
-In this model, sentences and n-grams are distinct sets of nodes, with edges indicating n-grams' presence in sentences, providing a comprehensive overview of n-gram coverage.
-This structure allows us to prioritize sentences that contribute unique n-grams, enhancing the diversity of the selected subset.
-To ensure high-quality and diverse sentence selection, we use a priority function that evaluates sentences on these dimensions.
-For quality, we use the \ifd, a metric that measures the informativeness of a response by comparing its perplexity when conditioned on the instruction with its standalone perplexity, favoring more relevant responses.
-For diversity, we calculate Term Frequency-Inverse Document Frequency (\model{TF-IDF}) scores for n-grams within sentences.
-By summing the \model{TF-IDF} scores of all n-grams present in a sentence, we estimate the sentence's contribution to covering significant and less frequent linguistic patterns in the dataset.
-The priority function combines these two measures multiplicatively, assigning higher priority to sentences that are both informative (high-quality) and contribute substantially to n-gram diversity.
-During the selection process, \ours iteratively selects sentences with the highest priority scores, updates the bipartite graph by removing the covered n-grams, and re-calculates the priorities based on the modified graph.
+In response to this challenge, we formulate data selection as a \textit{set cover problem} and propose a novel method, \ours, which models both \textit{diversity} and \textit{quality} in data selection.
+The set cover problem aims to select the smallest collection of subsets to cover every element in a given universal set \citep{DBLP:books/fm/GareyJ79}.
+To achieve this in data selection, \ours models the dataset as a bipartite graph, where sentences and n-grams are represented as two distinct sets of nodes, with edges indicating the presence of n-grams in sentences.
+This bipartite structure allows us to prioritize sentences that introduce unique n-grams, thereby maximizing the diversity of the selected subset.
+In addition to diversity, \ours incorporates quality into the selection process by re-ranking sentences based on a quality metric.
+To balance these two aspects, we employ a priority function that combines quality and diversity metrics multiplicatively.
+Concretely, we use \ifd \citep{li-etal-2024-superfiltering} as the quality metric.
+It measures the informativeness of a response by comparing its perplexity when conditioned on the instruction with its standalone perplexity.
+Moreover, we leverage Term Frequency-Inverse Document Frequency (\model{TF-IDF}) scores for n-grams within sentences as the diversity metric.
+The priority function multiplies these two measures, assigning higher priority to sentences that are both informative (high-quality) and contribute substantially to n-gram diversity.
+During selection, \ours iteratively chooses the sentence with the highest priority, updates the bipartite graph by removing covered n-grams, and recalculates priorities based on the updated graph.
+By balancing diversity and quality in this manner, \ours effectively build a subset of examples that is both high-quality and broadly representative of the entire dataset.